zsxkib/diffusion-pipe/README.md

 # diffusion-pipe
 A pipeline parallel training script for diffusion models.

-Currently supports SDXL, Flux, LTX-Video, HunyuanVideo, Cosmos, Lumina Image 2.0.
+Currently supports SDXL, Flux, LTX-Video, HunyuanVideo (t2v), Cosmos, Lumina Image 2.0, Wan2.1 (t2v)

 **Work in progress and highly experimental.** It is unstable and not well tested.
 Things might not work right.

 ## Features
 - Pipeline parallelism, for training models larger than can fit on a single GPU
-- Full fine tune support for:
-    - Flux, Lumina Image 2.0
-- LoRA support for:
-    - SDXL, Flux, LTX-Video, HunyuanVideo, Cosmos, Lumina Image 2.0
 - Useful metrics logged to Tensorboard
 - Compute metrics on a held-out eval set, for measuring generalization
 - Training state checkpointing and resuming from checkpoint